-Policy on recording lectures by students: https://academic.admin.ox.ac.uk/educational-recordings-policy
+Educational Recordings Policy: https://academic.admin.ox.ac.uk/educational-recordings-policy

 9.2 Departmental Safety Policies

 You are urged to act at all times responsibly, and with a proper care for your own safety and that of others.
 Departmental statements of safety policy are posted in all departments, and you must comply with them.
 Students should note that they, and others entering onto departmental premises or who are involved in departmental activities, are responsible for exercising care in relation to themselves and others who may be affected by their actions.